davidrmiller/biosim4/rearchitect.md

 * rewrite 'Indiv move' as a Grid method? moving individuals must then be declared as a responsibility of Grid
+    * Need to move Grid out of Common into the Domain
+    * Is this an Environment method? env->moveIndiv(I, C)?

 bool Grid::moveIndiv(Indiv i, Coord newLoc)
 {